Political life

 Education, a sector in crisis

-Since elementary school became free (in 2003, compared with 2008 for secondary school) and compulsory (in 2010) for all children aged 6 to 14, the number of children attending school in the country has risen dramatically.
+Since elementary school became free (in 2003, compared to 2008 for secondary school) and compulsory (in 2010) for all children aged 6 to 14, the number of children attending school in the country has risen dramatically.
 The increase in the number of children enrolled in schools has resulted in classrooms so overcrowded that administrators have had to postpone admissions for lack of space.
 In many schools, classrooms that once held 40 students now hold 70.
 And despite a spectacular increase in primary school enrolment, over 1.2 million school-age children remain outside the education system.
 (UNICEF, 2020).

 While over 85% of school-age children today attend elementary school, factors such as costs, exam results and lack of facilities mean that many do not go on to secondary or post-secondary education.
 In some regions, such as north-east Kenya, affected by terrorist violence and repeated droughts, young people find themselves completely deprived of education for lack of schools and teachers.